corda/corda/docs/source/corda-configuration-file.rst

 Configuration file fields
 -------------------------

-.. note :: The available config fields are listed below in alphabetic order.
+.. note :: The available configuration fields are listed below in alphabetic order.

 additionalP2PAddresses
   An array of additional host:port values, which will be included in the advertised NodeInfo in the network map in addition to the ``p2pAddress``.